Trigonometric functions: Radians versus degrees

 In geometric applications, the argument of a trigonometric function is generally the measure of an angle.
 For this purpose, any angular unit is convenient.
 One common unit is degrees, in which a right angle is 90° and a complete turn is 360° (particularly in elementary mathematics).

 However, in calculus and mathematical analysis, the trigonometric functions are generally regarded more abstractly as functions of real or complex numbers, rather than angles.
 In fact, the functions sin and cos can be defined for all complex numbers in terms of the exponential function, via power series, or as solutions to differential equations given particular initial values (see below), without reference to any geometric notions.
 The other four trigonometric functions (tan, cot, sec, csc) can be defined as quotients and reciprocals of sin and cos, except where zero occurs in the denominator.
 It can be proved, for real arguments, that these definitions coincide with elementary geometric definitions if the argument is regarded as an angle in radians.
 Moreover, these definitions result in simple expressions for the derivatives and indefinite integrals for the trigonometric functions.
 Thus, in settings beyond elementary geometry, radians are regarded as the mathematically natural unit for describing angle measures.

 When radians (rad) are employed, the angle is given as the length of the arc of the unit circle subtended by it: the angle that subtends an arc of length 1 on the unit circle is 1 rad (≈ 57.3°), and a complete turn (360°) is an angle of 2π (≈ 6.28) rad.
 Since radian is dimensionless, i.e. 1 rad = 1, the degree symbol can also be regarded as a mathematical constant factor such that 1° = π/180 ≈ 0.0175.

 Unit-circle definitions

 All of the trigonometric functions of the angle θ (theta) can be constructed geometrically in terms of a unit circle centered at O.

+Trigonometry functions on a unit circle.